aws-samples/mlops-pipeline-prestodb/blog_post.md

     })
     ```

-    Now that our transformer object is created, we pass the transformer
-    input (that contains the batch data from our `batch preprocess`
-    step) into the `TransformStep` declaration:
+    Now that our transformer object is created, we pass the transformer input (that contains the batch data from our `batch preprocess` step) into the `TransformStep` declaration:

-    ``` python
+    ``` {.python}
     step_transform = TransformStep(
         name=config['transform_step']['step_name'], transformer=transformer, inputs=transform_input,
     )
     ```

-3. Lastly, Choose
+1. Lastly, Choose
     [`2_realtime_inference.ipynb`](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/2_realtime_inference.ipynb).
     When the notebook is open, on the Run menu, choose **Run All Cells**
     to run the code in this notebook.
 This notebook extracts the latest